AmanuelAbel/Words-of-Strangers/README.md

 5. Test your changes!
 Run your changes against any existing tests if they exist and create new ones when needed.
 Whether tests exist or not, make sure your changes don’t break the existing project.

 6. Contribute in the style of the project to the best of your abilities.
-This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future.
+This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future

-## Documentatio

 ## Developer
 > AmanuelAbel